-- Students who withdraw on or before the first day of the course will be eligible to receive a full refund, less any costs incurred for room and board. - Withdrawal on day 2 of the course: 80% refund, less any costs incurred for room and board. - Withdrawal on day 3 of the course: 60% refund, less any costs incurred for room and board. - Students who withdraw after day 3 of the course are not eligible to receive a refund.
+Students who withdraw on or before the first day of the course will be eligible to receive a full refund, less any costs incurred for room and board.
+Tuition and fees for the Doctor of Ministry program are non-refundable after the first day of classes.